stanford-ppl/spatial-doc/docs/source/api/hw/memories/offchip/streamin.rst

 **StreamIn** defines a hardware bus used to receive streaming data from outside of the FPGA.
 StreamIns may not be written to.
-For streaming outputs, use @StreamOut.
+For streaming outputs, use :doc:`StreamOut <streamout>`.
-StreamIns are specified using a @Bits - based type and a target @Bus.
+StreamIns are specified using a :doc:`Bits <../../../typeclasses/bits>` - based type and a target :doc:`Bus <bus>`.

 In Spatial, StreamIns are specified outside the Accel block, in host code.